jessicarush/react-notes/nextjs_app_router.md

 ## server-only

-If you have a module that it only intended to run on the server (in a server component), because it contains secrets, you can ensure it doesn't accidentally get used in a client component by installing the package `npm install server-only` then put `import 'server-only'` at the top of the file.
+If you have a module that is only intended to run on the server (in a server component), because it contains secrets, you can ensure it doesn't accidentally get used in a client component by installing the package `npm install server-only` then put `import 'server-only'` at the top of the file.
 Now, any client component that imports code from that file will receive a build-time error explaining that this module can only be used on the server.
 There in also a `client-only` package.

 Next.js recommends using `server-only` to make sure server data fetching functions are never used on the client.